7 Outstanding Ways to Generate Leads (seriously)

 If you're not generating leads on your website, your business will eventually run into some problems.

 I get it.
 Your company might not have “get more leads” as a specific goal for 2018, but generating leads equates for around 66% of organisational goals, which is a statistic that speaks for itself.

 A lot of marketers rely on multiple channels to acquire as many leads as possible, but in most cases, it’s not working as well as they’d like.

 According to the B2B Marketers Community, finding high-quality leads are what B2B marketers struggle with the most!

-There’s a number of strategies and tactics you could apply to generate more leads fast, but if you’re a B2B marketer you know that it’s the quality and not quantity of leads that matters most.
+There are a number of strategies and tactics you could apply to generate more leads fast, but if you’re a B2B marketer you know it’s the quality of your leads, not the quantity, that matters most.

-Any lead generation strategy also implies that you have an E-mail sequence in place or at least some way of following up on the people who give you their contact information.
+Any lead generation strategy also implies that you have an E-mail sequence in place, or at least some way of following up with the people who give you their contact information.

-We’ve scoured the web for some of the most creative and innovative tactics that truly drives results - and we’ve compiled them in a neat little list for you to read.
+We’ve scoured the web for some of the most creative and innovative tactics to help you reach your goals - and compiled them in a neat little list for you to read.

 #1 - Exit Intent Popups

 So, what's special here is that Patel uses geo-targeting, dynamically changing the city he mentions in his headline to where you’re currently located.